realPasu/realPasu.github.io/index.md

       </td>
       <td width="75%">
         <p> &nbsp;&nbsp;&nbsp;&nbsp; I'm an undergraduate student of Department of Machine Intelligence, EECS, PKU. </p>
-        <p> &nbsp;&nbsp;&nbsp;&nbsp; Currently, I'm working as an intern student at <a href="http://39.96.165.147/struct.html">Spatial and Temporal Restoration, Understanding and Compression Team (STRUCT)</a> and supervised by <a href="http://39.96.165.147/people/liujiaying.html"> Prof. Jiaying Liu</a>.
+        <p> &nbsp;&nbsp;&nbsp;&nbsp; Currently, I'm a Master Candidate at <a href="http://39.96.165.147/struct.html">Spatial and Temporal Restoration, Understanding and Compression Team (STRUCT)</a> and supervised by <a href="http://39.96.165.147/people/liujiaying.html"> Prof. Jiaying Liu</a>.
 I once worked as an intern student at Key Laboratory of Machine Perception (MoE), supervised by <a href="http://www.cis.pku.edu.cn/info/1084/1271.htm">Prof. Hongbin Zha</a> and major in SLAM.</p>
       </td>
     </tr>
   </table>